CodeYourFuture/curriculum/content/js1/blocks/generalise/index.md

 We can start by adding a test case that only asserts something about the input of 2.

-We cannot add this assertion to the first test case - because the first test case checks for inputs that end in a 1.
+We cannot add this assertion to the first test case.
+The first test case checks for inputs that end in a 1.
-To check this different case, we need to introduce a new test case.
+To check the case when the input ends in 2, we need to introduce a new test case.

 ```js {linenos=table,hl_lines=["14-16"],linenostart=1}
 function getOrdinalNumber(num) {